Covenant

 Do I endeavour to do what I have said?

-The OT or agreement was the covenant of law between God and Israel based on works, observing numerous rules and standards (Ex 19:5,6).
+(Ex 19:5,6).
 They would be God’s special people.
 Approach to God was only through the priests and the blood of repeated animal sacrifices yet was “weak through the flesh”, being often neglected and disobeyed, with discipline resulting (Rom 8:3).
-The covenant was often restated with the terms spelt out again (Ex 23:22; Deut 14:2).
 God “keeps His covenant of love with those who love Him and keep His commands…rewarding those that diligently seek Him” (Deut 4:29; Neh 1:5; Dan 9:4; Heb 11:6).
 Because the Israelites failed to obey or maintain their side of the agreement the old covenant (as recorded in the Bible from Genesis to Malachi) was replaced by a new agreement (Jer 31:31-34; Heb 8:6-13).
-In fact the old was fulfilled when Christ implemented the new, which completed everything the old pointed forward to (Jn 19:30).
+The old was fulfilled when Christ implemented the new, which completed everything the old pointed forward to (Jn 19:30).

 We voluntarily enter into this agreement

-than a legal contact evidenced by a certificate.
-Do I view my marriage as a lasting commitment or just a temporary causal convenience until the novelty wears off or there is a conflict of opinion?
+contract, evidenced by a certificate.
+Do I view my marriage as a lasting commitment till death parts us or a temporary causal convenience until the novelty wears off and there is a conflict of opinion ending in divorce?